allen-liaoo/J-Cord/docs/Object_Hierarchy.md

 ### Managers
  - IGuildManager - The manager that manages and perform actions upon a guild.
- - IChannelManager - A manager for both text and voice channels.
+ - IChannelManager - A manager that manages both ITextChannel and IVoiceChannel.
  - IInviteManager - A manager for managing invites in both a guild or a guild channel.
  - IMemberManager - The manager that manages and perform actions upon a member.
  - IRoleManager - A manager that manages a role in the guild.
+ - ISelfManager - A manager that manages self user.
  - IWebhookManager - A manager for modifying, executing and deleting webhooks.
- - ISelfManager - A manager that manages self user.
  - IClientManager - A manager used to manage the Discord client.
  - IGroupManager - A manager that manages a group.
  - IApplicationManager - A manager for managing IApplication.